 Smart Chart Tools for everyone!
 Lately there was relatively few words said about charts, sometimes we tend to forget about them.

-Although we shouldn’t for they form an elemental part of excel.
+Although we shouldn’t for they form an elemental part of Excel.

 Finally the time came to present a few little less known tricks in our article that could be to your advantage in the business life or even in your work at home.

-We know that dashboards and reports can be professional, but no need to create a complex excel report for spectacularly displaying some data.
+We know that dashboards and templates can be professional, but no need to create a complex excel report for spectacularly displaying some data.
 Let’s see three examples we trust can be helpful making your life easier.

 Let’s see the first trick!